In order to provide full fail-safe broadcasting, the following configuration models are available:

 When the "Shared playlist" option is not enabled and a shared playlist is edited on either client station, the applied changes become visible on the other client station only after reconnection.
 If the playlist was edited on one of the client stations, the other client station should be reconnected and the following dialog appears:

 The options are to reload the updated playlist to the Cinegy Air playlist panel, leave the loaded playlist and establish connection or cancel connecting to Cinegy playout.

 Two Cinegy Air Clients, One Shared Playlist and Two Playout Servers

 The following diagram represents this configuration: two Cinegy Air clients, one shared playlist and two playout servers.

-In the scheme above, the "Change over device" functionality allows switching between the master and the slave playout servers.
+In the scheme above, the "Change over device" functionality allows switching between the master and slave playout servers.
 This configuration is the most fail-safe mode.
 Both Cinegy Air clients and both playout servers are independently backed up.

 To configure this mode, set the same playlist path for both the master Cinegy Air client and the slave Cinegy Air client.
 Set the fields "Engine 1" and "Engine 2" to be the same for each of the Cinegy Air clients.
 The playout commutation master/slave is available in this mode.